Click to grab your free copy of our Garden Tools Cheat Sheet!

 Authentically Mossy

 Cushion moss has a texture that automatically pops up on its own.
-It looks wonderful in gardens, making it look authentic.
+It looks beautiful in gardens, making it look authentic.

 Use as a Garden Accent